Did you know?

 Appearance

-As their name suggests, Needlefish are elongated with thin jaws filled with sharp teeth.
+Needlefish are elongated with thin jaws filled with sharp teeth.
 Most species have grey-green-colored skin that is darker above than it is below.
 This is something common to marine creatures of all sizes—known as countershading.
 It occurs in other to camouflage the fish, to a degree, from predators above or below it.
-When seen from below, the lighter-colored underside will blend in with the light penetrating the surface of the water.
-When seen from above, the fish’s darker coloring will blend in with the dark waters beneath it.
+It has a greenish back, silvery sides, and a thin, bluish-silver stripe along each side.

 They are slender, usually between one and thirty-seven inches in length.
-Needlefish have one dorsal fin that’s placed far back along their spines.
+They have one dorsal fin that’s placed far back along their spines.
 Their narrow jaws are, by far, their most distinctive feature.
 As they age, their jaws grow longer in comparison to their bodies.
-This means that juvenile needlefish have shorter, less distinctive-looking jaws.
+Juveniles have shorter, less distinctive-looking jaws.

 Diet

-Needlefish feed on smaller fish, crustaceans, small cephalopods, and krill.
+Needlefish feed on smaller fish such as killifishes and silversides, crustaceans, small cephalopods, shrimp, and krill.
 Different species have different preferences.
 For example, Indian species primarily feed on large crustaceans, while other saltwater species prefer cephalopods.

 Reproduction

 Needlefish mate between May and April.
-The male, which is larger than the female, rides his mate through the water while mating.
-They lay eggs in shallow water and migrate in order to find the correct breeding ground.
+The males are larger than the females, they ride through the water while mating.
+They lay eggs in shallow water and migrate to find the correct breeding ground.

-They lay up to 100 eggs at a time which hatch in between ten and fifteen days.
-The newborn needlefish are around 1/2 inch in length.
-During their juvenile period, needlefish primarily eat plankton.
-This changes as their upper jaw grow to match their longer lower jaw.
-As they age, they grow to a maximum length of 1.5 meters and live to be around eight years old.
+They lay up to 100 eggs at a time and hatch in between ten and fifteen days.
+The newborns are around 1/2 inch in length.
+During their juvenile period, they primarily eat plankton.
+This changes as their upper jaw grows to match their longer lower jaw.
+As they age, they grow to a maximum length of 1.5 meters and live around eight years old.

 Threats